KratosMultiphysics/CoSimIO/tutorial/c/README.md

 ## Tutorial 11: Mapping with Kratos
 This tutorial shows how to map data between (non matching) meshes with Kratos.
 It is based on tutorials 9 & 10.

-For this we first send two meshes based on the same geometry but with different discretizations to Kratos.
+For we first send two meshes based on the same geometry but with different discretizations to Kratos.
+Those meshes are used as basis for the mapping.
+In Kratos teminology those are the origin and the destination.

-After that we send data of the first mesh to Kratos, map it and send it back.
+After sending the meshes, data that is to be mapped is sent to Kratos.
+It is mapped and then sent back.

-A detailed overview of the mapping capabiliies of Kratos can be found [here](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/MappingApplication)
+Note that the following tutorial contains only a subset of the mapping capabilities of Kratos.
+Check [here](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/MappingApplication) for a more detailed explanation.

 ```c
 // Creating the export mesh settings